 What you replace the grass with largely comes down to your personal preferences and circumstances.
-Those with Spartan tastes who live in a rural setting and are not interested in keeping up with the Joneses can simply lay down landscape fabric and cover it with the cheapest mulch they can find.
-Since the mulch will not be in contact with the soil, the process of decomposition will be slowed, yielding the money-saving result that you will not have to replace the mulch as often.
-If you want to dress up the area, there is no rule saying you cannot install a few container gardens there (as you would on a patio).
+Those with plain tastes who live in a rural setting and aren't interested in keeping up with the Joneses can simply lay down landscape fabric and cover it with the cheapest mulch they can find.
+Since the mulch won't be in direct contact with the soil, the process of decomposition will be slowed, yielding the money-saving result that you won't have to replace the mulch as often.
+If you want to dress up the area, there's no rule saying you cannot install a few container gardens there (as you would on a patio).

 For those with more of a yen for plants, there are a number of possibilities, such as:

 - A mixed planting bed of perennials, ornamental grasses, and shrubs

 - Or more of a classic flower border

 To stay on budget, make it a point to buy plants when they are on sale and/or from retailers known to sell them at a discount.
 Be aware, moreover, that some pretty ground covers will spread on their own and "fill in" an area.
 While that may sound bad to a gardener insistent on growing only well-behaved plants, such spreading might be just what you crave if you're looking to cover an area with plants without spending much money.
 Select drought-resistant plants to save money on watering.

 Once you have your plants in the ground, there are numerous money-saving ideas to follow in order to care for them while still staying within budget, including:

 - Watering plants early in the morning during the summer, rather than when temperatures heat up so that you lose less moisture to evaporation

 - Choosing easy-to-grow plants, so that you won't have to waste money on fertilizers or pesticides (or, in the worst-case scenario, replacing dead plants)